 What Is an Employer-Sponsored Visa?

-An employer-sponsored visa allows an Australian employer to sponsor a skilled overseas worker to work in Australia legally.
+An employer-sponsored visa allows an approved Australian employer to sponsor a skilled overseas worker for a specific position.

 Main Types of Employer-Sponsored Visas in Australia